 While it’s exact translation is disputed, al-jauza has been interpreted as “the central one” or even “the giant,” referring to Orion (as well as Gemini).
 Bit has been interpreted as “armpit” and yad, “hand,” making bit al-jauza, in one translation, “the armpit of the Giant,” referring to the location of Betelgeuse in the constellation.

-So how about the Star Trek-sounding effects promised in this cataclysmic doomsday warning?
-Well, when a star of Betelgeuse’s mass collapses, it releases neutrinos, elusive particles that travel almost as fast as light.
+Fun fact: When a star of Betelgeuse’s mass collapses, it releases neutrinos, elusive particles that travel almost as fast as light.
 As the name suggests, neutrinos aren’t harmful—they pass through matter without effect.

-Finally, what about the appearance of 2012 in the hyperbolic prediction?
-2012 is associated with doomsday predictions of varying origin, most relating to the ending of the Mayan calendar in that year.
-The truth is, while astronomers are very certain Betelgeuse will supernova, and relatively soon, that “relatively” is in astronomical time, which can be pinpointed precisely down to sometime in the next million years.
-That means you have plenty of time to receive more email hoaxes in your inbox.
+The truth is, while astronomers are very certain Betelgeuse will supernova, and relatively soon, that “relatively” is in astronomical time, which can be pinpointed precisely down to sometime in the next 100,000 to 1 million years.